 - Allows unlimited multi-logins

-5000+ servers don’t only offer superior geo unblocking capabilities, but also substantially faster stream best speeds.
+Its 5200+ servers in 60 countries don’t only offer superior Geo-unblocking capabilities but also substantially faster stream best speeds.
 Best of all, NordVPN doesn’t use any virtual servers.

 - Easy-to-use apps